 With a slight texture and matte finish, Spoonflower’s Peel and Stick Wallpaper offers easy installation—simply remove the adhesive backing and it will stick to smooth surfaces.
 Unlike most peel-and-stick wallpaper, our Woven wallpaper is completely free of vinyl, one of the most toxic plastics for the environment.
 Plus, it’s removable, repositionable and doesn’t leave any residue behind.
 So what are you waiting for?
 Watch our step-by-step installation video to get started!

 Hanging wallpaper is a two-person job—grab a friend to help!

-Woven Wallpaper is not recommended for use on walls with texture, walls painted with “scrubbable” paints, or in children’s rooms.
+Peel and Stick Wallpaper is not recommended for use on walls with texture, walls painted with “scrubbable” paints, or in children’s rooms.
 For children’s rooms, Prepasted Removable Smooth Wallpaper is preferred.
 For textured walls, wallpaper may not be a good option and rigorous testing is recommended.

 Step 1.
 Determine How Much Wallpaper You’ll Need for Your Project

 Spoonflower’s Peel and Stick wallpaper has a set width of 24 inches.
 To determine how many rolls you’ll need, take your wall width and divide by 24″.
 Remember to round-up to the nearest whole number.